 The lodge is located in one of the most popular tourist areas of Scotland, only 8 miles from Loch Ness.
 In terms of location, it doesn’t get better than this as there are lots of hiking trails nearby, places to go boating, and interesting historic sites within close proximity to the lodge.
 At the end of the day, you can come back and enjoy a barbecue or visit a local restaurant in the area.

-The Best Budget Lodge in Scotland – Ardoch House Boutique Hotel
+The Best Budget Lodge in Scotland – Cheap Log Cabin in Trossachs National Park

-Budget travelers and backpackers can also enjoy the comfort and convenience of lodges by staying at the Ardoch House.
-Located near Blanefield on the West Highland Way, you can enjoy the peaceful scenery of the Scottish Highlands and excellent amenities at this affordable lodge in Scotland.
+Budget travelers and backpackers can also enjoy the comfort and convenience of holiday lodges by staying in this log cabin on Loch Long.
+Located in Arrochar, Argyll & Bute, you can enjoy the peaceful scenery of the Scottish Highlands and excellent amenities at this affordable lodge in Scotland.

-After a day of hiking or visiting local historic attractions, relax in the hot tub or roast marshmallows around the campfire.
-There’s also a shared kitchen and living room on the property where you can cook your own meals or hang out and meet other guests.
+After a day of hiking or visiting local historic attractions, have a relaxing break dining al fresco on your balcony overlooking the lake.
+There’s also a private kitchen and living room on the property where you can cook your own meals and unwind after a day of exploring.

 The Best Lodge for Couples in Scotland – Little Lochan Lodge